Invest in the ‘Apple II Moment’ for Autonomous Vehicles

 InvestorPlace - Stock Market News, Stock Advice & Trading Tips

-Editor’s note: Tonight, Tesla CEO Elon Musk is set to reveal the biggest launch of his career at the company’s “We, Robot” event: the Robotaxi.
-My InvestorPlace colleague Luke Lango says that Musk’s event will be the tipping point for robotaxis and other AVs to go mainstream in 2025.
+I know… you might be thinking a driverless car seems a little far-fetched.
+But so were personal computers (PCs) back in the 90s.
+Yet Steve Jobs and Steve Wozniak made an entire market out of PCs, and the rest is history.

-As he explained in a special briefing earlier this week, autonomous driving is already becoming a reality.
+And as my InvestorPlace colleague, Luke Lango, recently explained in a special briefing earlier this week, autonomous driving is already becoming a reality.
 (And he even has the video of his own experience to prove it.)

-Today, Luke is joining us to explain how you can profit from this AV Revolution.
-He has identified a little-known robotaxi supplier that he believes could play a key role in the Tesla’s Cybercab… and potentially make investors a lot of money along the way.
+But with Tesla’s event quickly approaching, this briefing won’t be around for much longer.
+It is being taken down tonight, so this could be your last chance to check it out.

+Now, you might be wondering, how can I profit from this?
+Today, Luke is going to explain how you can do just that.
+Take it away, Luke.

 When Steve Jobs leapfrogged the entire computer industry to make Apple Inc. (AAPL), he managed to turn science fiction into reality.
 Eventually, Apple became one of the world’s most valuable companies…

-Note: Editor’s Note: Tonight at 10 p.m.
-Eastern, Elon Musk is set to reveal the biggest launch of his career: the Robotaxi.
-This long-awaited reveal could turn science fiction into reality, making autonomous vehicles possible.